Divsth/GDSC-Take-home/README.md

+Instructions to Launch Webpage:

+1. Download the ```my-app``` folder
-Simlplr run the following commands in the folder to launch the webpage:
+2. Run the following commands while in the folder directory to host locally:

 ```
 npm install